When a code base is ready for automated scanning, the repository is checked by PHPCS scan using the

 Errors with severity level 6 and above

-ERROR with severity level 6 through 10 may indicates code that may not function on VIP Go.
+ERROR with severity level 6 through 10 may indicate code that may not function on VIP Go as expected or pose a very high security risk.
 This could be due to:

 While some may be false positives, not addressing the valid ones in this category will likely result in a loss of functionality.